mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

     sudo mount -t ext4 /dev/path/to/disk /mnt/disks/$DISK_UUID
     ```

-1. Persistent the mount entry by adding it to `/etc/fstab` as follows:
+1. Persist the mount entry by adding it to `/etc/fstab` as follows:

     ```bash
     echo UUID=`sudo blkid -s UUID -o value /dev/path/to/disk` /mnt/disks/$DISK_UUID ext4 defaults 0 2 | sudo tee -a /etc/fstab
     ```

-1. Verify local volumes stay mounted after the host is rebooted.
+1. Verify that local volumes stay mounted after the host is rebooted.

 For more information on how to mount local volumes, see the [Operations][static_pv_provisioner_operations] guide for Kubernetes.